Balagangadhar/cheatsheets/AWS-DVA-C01/README.md

 - Grants the Lambda function permissions to AWS services, sample managed policies for Lambda: AWSLambdaBasicExecutionROle : Upload logs to CloudWAtch, AWSLambdaKinessExecutionROle : Read from Kinesis
 - Best practice: Create one Lambda Execution role per function
 - BY default, lambda function is launched outside your own VPC, hence it cannot access resources in your VPC, you must define VPC ID, subnet and security groups.
 Role : AWSLambdaVPCAccessExecutionROle
-- Lambda FUnction COfnigruation :RAM
+- Lambda FUnction Cofnigruation :RAM
   - 128MB to 10GB in 1MB increments
   - The more RAM, more vCPU you get
   - Default timeout is 3 seconds, max is 900 sec or 15 min
-- Lambda Execution Context
+### Lambda Execution Context
   - Temporary runtime environment, great for database connections, https clients, sdk clients
   - Execution context includes /tmp director
   - Initialize outside the handler